matharotheelf/bank_tech_test/README.md

 To see my account history,

-I would like to be able to see the value of each transaction
+I would like to be able to see the value of each transaction.

 **User Story 5**